 I know I'm not going to make it perfect this year.
 I will be happy with a crop of onions and shallots (which I've already bought,ready to stick them in the ground), tomatoes, which I won't plant until June anyway, lettuce ditto, and potatoes, must be in soon.
 And of course the fruit.
 Raspberries in, blackberries next, but I do want to dig in that good stuff before they go down.
 I'm just ... flummoxed by the weather.
 Will the weather gods smile on me?
 Has global warming reared it's ugly head, again?
 (We are in danger of losing the Gulf Stream here, which is bad news).

 That said, I ended up buying several things without visiting the garden centre - I'm saving that for when I really mean to buy some serious plants and the necessary to plant them soundly.
-No, I managed to find, without meaning to, a Viburnum Tinus "Eve Price"and a Pieris, both of which I've been meaning to get, for the back border.
-They will keep, I hope.
+No, I managed to find, without meaning to, a Viburnum Tinus "Eve Price"

 I also finally bought something I've had my eye one for a couple of weeks now, from Aldi.